OSHA 10 Classes: Online vs. Classroom, Cost & Card

 Caught in or between accidents

-These four hazard types are responsible for a staggering 65% of all construction worker deaths, which is why they get so much attention in the course.
-Participants learn how to recognize, avoid, and prevent these and other common construction dangers.
+These four hazard types are responsible for a large percentage of construction worker deaths, which is why they get so much attention in the course.

 General Industry 10 Hour Training

-This version is for everyone else working outside of construction.
-Think about jobs in manufacturing, warehousing, healthcare, factory, and property maintenance settings.
-The General Industry course covers safety topics relevant to these workplaces, such as:
+This version is for everyone working outside of construction, such as in manufacturing, warehousing, healthcare, and property maintenance settings.
+The General Industry course covers safety topics relevant to these workplaces, including:

 Machine guarding